 Improve Your Quality of Sleep

 While the inclusion of regular high and low intensity cardio training has been shown to improve the quality of sleep a person receives when compared against a person who is not physically active, studies show that the best results are found when moderate intensity cardio is performed on a regular basis.
 Many doctors recommend cardio training as an inexpensive and long lasting form of treatment in adult and elderly insomnia patients, because there are no dangerous, or negative side effects associated with regular cardio training.
-More research needs to be done to determine whether or not the same positive quality of sleep effects is present in children and adolescents.
+More research needs to be done to determine whether or not the same positive quality of sleep effects are present in children and adolescents.

 Agarwal, S. K. (2012, June 22).
 Cardiovascular benefits of exercise.
 Retrieved April 22, 2016, from http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3396114/